-- To agree on a day and time that you will meet each and every week
+- Agreeing on a day and time for meeting every week;

-- To set some expectations with your report on what they should expect from the meeting.
+- Setting expectations with your report on what they should expect from the meeting; and

-- To reiterate how much you’re looking forward to working with them.
+- [In case of a new report] Reiterating how much you’re looking forward to working with them.

-Ultimately, you’re aiming to build trust and to make them feel comfortable.
+Ultimately, you’re aiming to build trust and make them feel comfortable.

 Hi [name of report],

-I would like to set up a recurring 1-on-1 meeting for us to get together at the same time each week.
+I’d like to set up a recurring 1:1 meeting for us to get together at the same time each week.

-So that you know what to expect, here are some details on how I like to run 1-on-1 meetings:
+So that you know what to expect, here are some details on how I like to run 1:1 meetings:

-- Our 1-on-1 meetings are your meetings.
-They are a chance for us to speak about any topics that are on your mind, give each other open feedback, discuss your career development and anything else you would like.
-Their purpose is to help you to be successful in your role so whatever would help you achieve this would make for great topics for these meetings.
+• Our 1:1 meetings are your meetings.
+They’re a chance for us to speak about any topics on your mind, exchange feedback, discuss your career development, and anything else you would like.
+These meetings are meant to help you be successful in your role, so whatever would help you achieve this would make for great topics for these meetings.

-- As we will be working closely together on projects and will have other meeting formats where we will speak about the progress of those projects, our 1-on-1 meetings are not meant to be status update meetings.
-Our 1-on-1s should be for all the topics that we would not otherwise find time to talk about.
+• As we’ll be working closely together on projects and will have other meeting formats where we’ll speak about the progress of related tasks, our 1:1 meetings aren’t primarily for status updates.

-- As they are your meetings, you should own the agenda for the meeting.
-We will use [Google docs or insert name of software tool] to keep track of our agenda, notes, and action items each week.
-It’s always helpful to have the agenda sent over the day before the meeting when possible.
+• You should own the agenda for the meeting.
+We will use [insert name of meeting software] to keep track of our agenda, notes, and action items each week.

-We should block out 1 hour for the meeting to give us enough time to cover important topics each week.
+We should block out one hour for the meeting to give us enough time to cover important topics.
 Here are some time slots that work for me.
-Let me know which time you would prefer or if none of these work for you then please feel free to suggest alternative times.
+Let me know which time you prefer; please suggest alternative times if none of these work for you.

 Once we’ve agreed on the time, I’ll send over a calendar invitation.